yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session trainer guide - Containers and DevOps.md

 2. Without getting into the details (the following sections will address the particular details), diagram your initial vision of the container platform, the containers that should be deployed (for a single tenant), and the data tier.

 *Choosing a container platform on Azure*

 1. List the potential platform choices for deploying containers to Azure.

 2. Which would you recommend and why?

-3. Describe how the customer can provision their Azure Container Services (AKS) environment to get their POC started.
+3. Describe how the customer can provision their Azure Kubernetes Service (AKS) environment to get their POC started.

 *Containers, discovery, and load balancing*

-1. Describe the high-level manual steps developers will follow for building images and running containers on Azure Container Services (AKS) as they build their POC.
+1. Describe the high-level manual steps developers will follow for building images and running containers on Azure Kubernetes Service (AKS) as they build their POC.
 Include the following components in the summary:

     -   The Git repository containing their source